Animarathon/animarathon16vn/ANIMARATHON_GAMES.md

 YOU the player have to help them out using a real life AM radio!
 Solve the murder and rewind time, before time runs out!

-Note: Some computers can't create the right interference for Van Eck Phreaking to work right.
+Note: Some computers are too shielded for Van Eck Phreaking to work right.

 ## Animarathon VN 14: Shooting Stars
 2016